British-Columbia/Kings-Printer/z_internal/SBC Checklist.md

 7. Update consolidated ('as amended') version
 8. Update the 'as amended' date on the original copy
 9. Does the criminal offences Trello board need to be updated?
 What about the in-game jail times?

+Currently, all of the SBC 2025 are missing steps 6 beyond.